ISFB Compliance Officer Certificate

 Guillaume de Boccard presents the ISFB Compliance Officer Certificate: training at the heart of banking regulatory issues

-Link to interview
+Link to the interview

 Interview with Laurent Thonney: Banking compliance, a vital issue for financial institutions